-Alcohol and drug rehab and several other types of addiction recovery resources are readily available to people who live in Arizona.
-Substance abuse is a really serious problem in our state, and most of the time, treatment is needed in order for people to recover.
+Access to alcohol and drug rehab in Arizona is essential.
+You may not know, but recovery resources are readily available to Arizona residents.
+Substance abuse is a serious problem in our state, and most of the time, treatment is needed in order for people to recover.
 Of course, there are also alternate ways of getting support as well.

 Recovering from an addiction may be the greatest challenge a person ever takes on.
 But it will also be the most rewarding experience they could ever have.
 This drug and alcohol rehab and addiction recovery guide for Arizona makes it easy for everyone to find the type of help that will work best for them.